 Life Insurance With a Medical Exam

 If you do choose to apply for coverage where a medical exam is required here is what to expect..

 You will meet with a paramedical professional.
 This is usually done at your home or place of business.
 He or she will ask you medical questions.
-They will also take a heart rate and a blood pressure reading, as well as a blood and a urine sample.
+They will also take your heart rate and blood pressure reading, as well as a blood and a urine sample.